Madrid food tour – local dishes and street food in Spain

 5. Jamón Ibérico de Bellota — Spain’s Most Precious Ingredient

-To eat jamón ibérico de bellota in Madrid is to participate in one of Spain’s great sacraments.
-This extraordinary cured ham comes from black Iberian pigs that roam free-range across the dehesa — the cork oak forests of Extremadura and Andalusia — feeding exclusively on acorns during the montanera season.
-The result is a ham unlike anything else in the world: deeply marbled with golden fat that melts on the tongue, with complex nutty, sweet, and savory flavors that develop over years of careful curing.
-In Madrid, jamón is not a side dish — it is a destination.
-Visit the Museo del Jamón chain for affordable tastings, or treat yourself to a hand-carved platter at Hevia on Calle de Serrano in the Salamanca neighborhood, where a skilled cortador will slice paper-thin portions with ceremonial precision.
+Eating jamón ibérico de bellota in Madrid feels like participating in something sacred, and I don’t use that word lightly.
+These are black Iberian pigs raised free-range in the dehesa — the cork oak forests of Extremadura and Andalusia — feeding on acorns through the autumn montanera season.
+The result is a ham unlike anything else: deeply marbled with golden fat that actually melts on your tongue, complex with nutty, sweet, and savory flavors built up over years of careful curing.
+In Madrid, jamón isn’t a garnish.
+It’s the point.
+The Museo del Jamón chain is fine for an affordable taste while you’re getting your bearings.
+But for something serious, go to Hevia on Calle de Serrano in the Salamanca neighborhood, sit down, and watch a skilled cortador work through a leg with near-ceremonial precision.
+Worth every euro.

 6. Oreja a la Plancha — The Adventurous Madrileño Classic